PeterShaggyNoble/MDI-Sandbox/README.md

 ## Coming Soon
 Some upcoming features that are being planned or worked on include, in no particular order:
-- a tool to automatically generate previews of icons included in the MDI library,
+- allowing the use of custom path data in the automated preview generator,
+- adding the stock Google icons to the automated preview generator,
 - a PHP library, which can already be downloaded for testing through the Sandbox (see [this issue](https://github.com/Templarian/MaterialDesign/issues/3087) for more details),
 - a JavaScript library,
 - a tool to keep the issue tracker automatically updated, and,